igor84/dngin/docs/journal.md

 return failed status in most of the cases.
 Thus next step should be to enable logging and I should first try to do it through std.experimental.logger.

+### 9. Experimental logger and some memory profiling
+While I was reading on std.experimenta.logger I came upon profile-gc build option that writes a log of all GC allocations your program makes.
+I tried it and it turned out that great majority of allocations are done by DerelictGL3 in glloader.registerExtensionLoader function.
+I then tried to use DerelictGL3_Contexts and those allocations were gone.
+But I needed a better reason to use this and have to write "context." before every gl call.
+I read a bit about using multiple GL contexts which this feature should make easy and it turned out it is useful when you want to compile shaders and load textures to GPU memory from another thread and not block your application which does sound useful.
+So I decided to keep it.

+As for the logger by default it uses appender!string and so GC allocations, but it does give you a possibility to override a few methods and manage memory yourself.
+Because of current differences in Phobos versions between DMD and LDC this is now complicated to implement so I decided to use it like this for now.